Jabidah massacre: Official acknowledgement

 In contrast to his father, Senator Benigno Aquino Jr., President Benigno Aquino III acknowledged the incident as a massacre on March 18, 2013, when he led commemorations on its 45th anniversary.
 This notably marked the first time that a ruling President had acknowledged the massacre as having taken place.
 Aquino also directed the National Historical Commission of the Philippines to designate the Mindanao Garden of Peace on Corregidor as a historical landmark.
 Ground was broken to construct the landmark during a ceremony marking the 45th anniversary of the massacre.
 During a ceremony marking the 47th anniversary of the massacre, a symbolic peace marker: 'Mindanao Garden of Peace: Corregidor Island' was turned over to the families of the survivors of the massacre.

 In popular culture

-A 1990 film based on the event starred Anthony Alonzo, sharing the same name.
-However, details are fictionalized for the sake of artistic license.
+A 1990 film based on the event sharing the same name starred Anthony Alonzo.
+However, details were fictionalized for the sake of artistic license.